ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 ## Create Webhook Callback Services

 A webhook callback service type is introduced by implementing a new `listener` type wrapping the generic `websub:Listener`.
 The implementation should define a mapping between an indicator (in the content delivery requests) and the resources (to which the requests need to be dispatched based on the value of the indicator).

-This indicator, based on which the extension is done, could be:
+This indicator could be one of the following:
 - A request header
 - The payload - the value for a particular key in the JSON payload
 - A request header and the payload (combination of the above)